apsteinmetz/images-to-pal/README.md

 image would have a disproportional weight in our analysis.

 I first thought that, since I am combining multiple images to get one palette, I needed to tile the images then process.
-No. We just care about the pixel color values so it really doesn't matter what position they are in.
+No. We just care about the pixel color values so it really doesn’t matter what position they are in.
 The most efficient approach is to just chain all the RGB values together.
 Duh.
-Still we want to do some work with the individual images so let's label them.
+Still we want to do some work with the individual images so let’s label them.

     rm_list<-list()
     for (n in 1:6){